 Most Shopify store owners track two things: traffic and sales.
-Maybe conversion rate if they’re being thorough.
+Maybe conversion rate when they’re being thorough.

 Google tracks a lot more than that.